 Tooth Decay: Symptoms, Causes and Treatment

-Medically reviewed by Dr Gloria Kong
+Medically reviewed by Dental Profession

 Tooth decay is a silent and ticking time bomb.
 It can occur without causing any pain or discomfort in the initial stages.
 You might refer to it as a “hole in your tooth” or a tooth cavity.